mv-2112/canonical-openstack-docs/how-to/features/observability.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a dashboard providing information on the usage of the OpenStack
-cloud (for example, projects and and vms), using metrics mostly from
+cloud (for example, projects and virtual machines), using metrics mostly from
 `openstack-exporter <https://github.com/openstack-exporter/openstack-exporter>`__.

 .. figure:: upload://qXotBvFlYbwssrcVTzH8EcvQYr7.png